Orioles’ Davis clears air with manager after dugout clash

 Davis is batting .182 with nine homers and 31 RBIs, hardly the production the Orioles expected from a slugger who’s in the middle of a $161 million, seven-year contract.
 Last season he batted .168, the worst average in major league history by a player with enough plate appearances to qualify for the batting title.

-Davis has taken some consolation from his play in the field, but on Wednesday night he lamented being unable to snag a bouncing throw that preceded a New York home run.
+Davis has taken some consolation from his play in the field, but on Wednesday night he lamented being unable to snag a bouncing throw to first base that preceded a New York home run.

 “For me, that was really kind of the breaking point,” Davis said.
 “It all boiled over.
 It wasn’t just from that play.
 For me, it’s been the last couple weeks.”

+His reaction to that play in the field, his struggles at the plate and the beating the Yankees were inflicting upon the Orioles triggered the ugly scene in the dugout.

+“He came off the field really frustrated about his play, and I got frustrated how he was responding,” Hyde said.
+“I thought some things were inappropriate and I called him out on it.
+I wish now that I would have pulled him down in the tunnel, but that was just me being reactionary to something I didn’t think was right.”

-He regretted charging at Hyde, and that it was caught on camera because it occurred in the dugout.
+Davis regretted charging at Hyde, and that the scene occurred in the dugout.

-Davis was removed for a pinch hitter in the fifth inning and said he remained in the clubhouse until the game ended before leaving the stadium “just to be respectful” to his teammates.
+Davis was removed for a pinch hitter in the fifth inning.
+He said he remained in the clubhouse until the game ended before leaving the stadium “just to be respectful” to his teammates.

-After the game, Hyde addressed the confrontation but did not reveal what was said between the two.

-“It was just a disagreement in the dugout.
-What was said, what we talked about, I’m not going to get into,” Hyde said.
-“Frustration boils over a little bit when we’re not playing our best baseball the last couple games.
-Unfortunately, I’m embarrassed that it was caught on camera and people had to see it, but sometimes those things happen.”
+The Orioles are in beginning stage of a major rebuild, and Hyde often speaks proudly about how the players have remained upbeat and positive during a season in which Baltimore has been in the AL East cellar since April 20.

+For that reason, Hyde’s highly visible, lamentable clash with Davis was tough to take.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports